-Since 1999, lending institutions have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan closed after July of '99) goes beneath seventy-eight percent of the purchase price, but not when the borrower's equity gets to higher than twenty-two percent.
-(There are exceptions -like a number of "high risk' loans.)
-However, you are able to cancel PMI yourself (for mortgages made past July 1999) when your equity gets to 20 percent, without consideration of the original price of purchase.
+Beginning in 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for a loan made after July of '99) reaches less than seventy-eight percent of the price of purchase, but not at the time the borrower's equity reaches more than twenty-two percent.
+(There are exceptions -like some loans considered 'high risk'.)
+But you have the right to cancel PMI yourself (for mortgage loans made after July 1999) once your equity reaches 20 percent, without consideration of the original purchase price.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.